LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 * **LivePerson SDK Field:** `surveyQuestions.preChat.customizedQuestions[displayName=What is your Account Number?].value`
 * **LivePerson API Field:** `surveys.preChat[displayName=What is your Account Number?].value`

-2. For a **custom post chat survey question** with the text “How would you rate us?” use the following:
+2. For a **custom post-chat survey question** with the text “How would you rate us?” use the following:
 * **LivePerson SDK Field:** `surveyQuestions.postChat[displayName=How would you rateus?].value`
 * **LivePerson API Field:** `surveys.postChat[displayName=How would you rate us?].value`